Elvin Bishop: Career

-In March 1971, The Elvin Bishop Group and The Allman Brothers Band co-billed a series of concerts at the Fillmore East.
-Bishop joined The Allman Brothers Band onstage for a rendition of his own song, "Drunken-Hearted Boy."
+In March 1971, the Elvin Bishop Group and the Allman Brothers Band co-billed a series of concerts at the Fillmore East.
+Bishop joined the Allman Brothers Band onstage for a rendition of his own song, "Drunken-Hearted Boy".
 Over the years, Bishop has recorded with many other blues artists, such as John Lee Hooker, and with Zydeco artist Clifton Chenier.
-In late 1975, he played guitar for a couple of tracks on Bo Diddley's The 20th Anniversary of Rock 'n' Roll album and, in 1995, he toured with B.B.
+In late 1975, he played guitar for a few tracks on Bo Diddley's The 20th Anniversary of Rock 'n' Roll album and, in 1995, he toured with B.B.
 King.

-Bishop made an impression on album-oriented rock FM radio stations with "Travelin' Shoes" in 1975 but, a year later, in 1976, Bishop released his most memorable single, "Fooled Around and Fell in Love," which peaked at No. 3 in the US Billboard Hot 100 chart (and No. 34 in the UK Singles Chart).
-The recording featured vocalist Mickey Thomas and drummer Donny Baldwin who both later joined Jefferson Starship.
+Bishop made an impression on album-oriented rock FM radio stations with "Travelin' Shoes" in 1975.
+In 1976, he released his most memorable single, "Fooled Around and Fell in Love", which peaked at number three in the US Billboard Hot 100 chart (and number 34 in the UK Singles Chart).
+The recording featured vocalist Mickey Thomas and drummer Donny Baldwin, who both later joined Jefferson Starship.

-During the 1960s and 1970s he recorded for the Fillmore, Epic and Capricorn labels.
+During the 1960s and 1970s, he recorded for the Fillmore, Epic, and Capricorn labels.